gvwilson/sensibleadventures/nardica/nardica.md

 she realized that her friend was sending a different kind of message.
 She walked the last hundred meters to the salvage booth with a smile on her face that would have made her aunt blink in disbelief.

+Slack's father and uncle looked up and said, "G'day," simultaneously as Slack pulled aside the splotched canvas curtain that hung in the salvage booth's doorway.
+"You gi'n her th' news yen?"
+her father asked,
+his Aussie accent as strong as the tea he poured for Iffy.

+Slack rolled her eyes.
+"Daaaad!"

+"Sorry,"
+her father said unapologetically.
+Her uncle looked up from his workbench long enough to grin, his magnifying glasses making his eyes look cartoon-huge.

+"What news?"
+Iffy asked.

+Slack hesitated.
+"I got my call-up yesterday," she finally blurted.
+"Whole bunch of us did.
+We got induction tonight."

+Iffy's jaw dropped.
+"Tonight?
+What's th' rush?"

+Slack shrugged,
+settling herself on a stool next to her own workbench.
+"Dunno.
+Lotsa folk are askin' that,
+but the blues ain't saying',
+'cept that it came straight from th' governor.
+Figure it's got somethin' to do with th' bots attackin' th' mansion?"

+"I dunno,"
+Iffy said.
+Anger suddenly welled up inside her.
+"Seems like I don't know nothin' these days."

+"Aw, that ain't true,"
+Slack's father said.
+"Here."
+He tossed the piece of tech he'd been patiently scraping clean to Iffy.
+"Bet you know what that's for."

+Iffy turned it over in her hands.
+Microparticles of ocean plastic had worked themselves into its tiny intricate gears, giving it the all-too-familiar soapy feel of age and neglect.
+Some of the different kinds of plastic would have welded to each other, she knew, weaving a hard fractal mass through the gears that couldn't be pulled out without tearing off their tiny teeth.
+It would take hours of patient work with ice, acids, and micro-manipulators to tease it all apart, and at the end all they'd have would be---

+"It's a differential separator pump," she said to Slack's father as the shapes came together in her head to form an answer.
+"Prob'ly hooks up to a centrifuge or somethin' for filterin' blood durin' surgery."

+"Really?"
+Slack's father passed it to his brother, who studied it for a moment, shrugged as if to say, "Could be," and handed it back.

+Slack's father set it back down on his workbench and picked up his long-cold tea.
+"Y'oughta come by more often---there'd be plenty for you t' do, an' the missus is alluz happy t'have one more fer dinner."

+"Thanks," Iffy mumbled.
+She drained the last of her own tea and stood up.
+"I gotta get back to Aunt Naggie.
+Maybe see you later?"

+"Sure," Slack said, smiling again.
+"I'll walk you out."

+They held hands all the way up the canal.
+As usual,
+Slack did most of the talking.
+When her induction notice arrived, she had fired back a message right away, and wouldn't you know it, she had to finish the last of her schoolwork anyway, which was *so* unfair, and anyway, what was the point?
+She knew tons more about salvaging old tech than the crufty old core that was supposed to be teaching her, and whatever she didn't know, she could learn from Iffy, right?

+"I s'pose," Iffy said.

+"Oh c'mon."
+Slack bumped her hip against Iffy's one more time.
+"M' dad and Uncle Osman asked two different cores about that piece o' tech.
+Neither of 'em could make sense of it, an' then you jus' come right out an' tell 'em what it is."

+Iffy mumbled that it was just a guess, not wanting to admit to Slack or herself that she had no idea how she had known what it was.
+They said their goodbyes by the bow of the Marine cutter.
+One of the repair bots paused a moment to watch them kiss, its simple core wondering who was repairing whom, and then Iffy turned to hurry back to the Dance Hall and her aunt.